lomtax/dash/README.md

 the Digitalcoin Core software, see https://www.digitalcoin.tech.

-How to build Digitacoin V5 from source on Ubuntu (16.04 is recommended, desktop or server, as you want) :
+How to build Digitacoin V5 from sources on Ubuntu (tested on 20.04LTS) :
 ----------------

 sudo apt-get install -y git